 · Divrei Torah written by a different student which is included in the Weekly Orayta News and emailed each week to parents.

 · There are numerous call-in classes that we arrange at convenient times for parents to dial in and partake.

 · Parents are called and emailed on a regular basis.
 We also organize "Parent Evenings" in the USA when our Rebbeim travel there.

-Parent’s Weekend - a groundbreaking event was held at Orayta this past winter.
-We held a Parents’ Retreat that was attended by over 50% of the families including grandparents and siblings.
-The schedule included 2 field trips, Shiurim, learning time with their sons.
-In addition the program culminated with an unforgettable Old City Shabbaton and Kumsitz with Friday Night Davening on our roof overlooking Har Habayit and The Kotel.
+Parents’ Retreat – an annual highlight of the Orayta calendar is the Parents’ Retreat.
+The schedule includes Shiurim and learning time with their sons.
+In addition the program culminates with an unforgettable Old City Shabbaton and Kumsitz with Friday Night Davening on our roof overlooking Har Habayit and The Kotel.